CheBlankenship/Cheat-Tic-Tac-Toe-/README.md

-# Made a funny TicTacToe game using JQuery (No one will never beat me).
+# Made a funny TicTacToe game using JQuery (No one will ever beat me).

 ### When I add a X, it automatically adds another X to the table.
-So I will never lose! lol
+So I will ever lose! lol

-#### 1:
+#### 1: This is the TicTacToe game table.
 ![alt screenshot](img_4_tic/Tic_1.png)

 #### 2: The person adds O to the table.